HeinrichWizardKreuser/vimstuffs/README.md

 Insert: Typing 'for', 'if', 'while' followed by 'TAB' autocompletes the statement with braces and curly braces as well as indentation and semicolon inside of the braces
 # main-TAB
 Insert: adds stdlib and stdio includes as well as the main function with arguments and return EXIT_SUCCESS
+# ctrl-p
+Insert: adds a print statement
+(While highlighting text): adds a print statement where what you higlighted is being printed out.
+# ctrl-d
+(while higlighting text): if higlightinh 'int x', it will automatically move it to the top of the function, but keep the x where you highlighted it.

+# _SPECIFIC TO PYTHON_
+# main-TAB
+Insert: autocompletes the main defs for python
+# for-TAB
+Insert: autocompletes to 'for item in N:'
+# ctrl-p
+Insert: adds a print statement
+<While highlighting text>: adds a print statement where what you higlighted is being printed out

+# _SPECIFIC TO NASM_
+# main-TAB
+Insert: autcompletes to a template that is usually used to write assembly code